-- 1. Development is sympathetic to the setting and character of the Grade II listed building at Canon Frome Court; - Development protects and enhances any protected species and habitats linked to the presence of hedgerows, vegetation and empty buildings within the site; and - 3.
+- Development is sympathetic to the setting and character of the Grade II listed building at Canon Frome Court; - Development protects and enhances any protected species and habitats linked to the presence of hedgerows, vegetation and empty buildings within the site; and - 3.
 Development is for one and two bedroom properties to meet local needs.

-Development is supported for both the conversion of existing redundant buildings and / or the construction of new buildings within the curtilage of Canon Frome Court, provided such development protects and enhances the setting of the heritage assets on the site.
+Development is supported for both the conversion of existing redundant buildings and / or the construction of new buildings within the curtilage of Canon Frome Court (as shown on Map 8), provided such development protects and enhances the setting of the heritage assets on the site.